top of page

 Higher lift capacity needed compared to vessel weight

 Yet, vertical lift drydocks have their limitations.
-They cannot handle vessels with trim, limiting their use in some scenarios.
+They cannot handle vessels of medium or large size, limiting their lifting capabilities to smaller boats.
 Moreover, the synchronization of the hoists or jacks is essential for stability during lifting.

 Vertical lift drydocks are an innovative solution for shipyards aiming to enhance drydocking capabilities while reducing dredging and fill operations.